JohnnyMa/sane/docs/index.md

 ## Goals

-SAN aims to be a simple open data serialization format that's easy to read due to obvious semantics.
+SAN aims to be a simple open configuration format that's easy to read due to obvious semantics.
 SAN is designed to map unambiguously to a map (a.k.a hash table).
 SAN should be easy to parse into data structures in a wide variety of languages.